blocknative/web3-onboard/packages/core/README.md

   explore?: string
-  // if your app only supports injected wallets and when no injected wallets detected, recommend the user to install some recommendedInjectedWallets?: RecommendedInjectedWallets[] }
+  // if your app only supports injected wallets and when no injected wallets detected, recommend the user to install some recommendedInjectedWallets?: RecommendedInjectedWallets[] /** Gas module */ gas?: typeof gas
+  /**
+   * Object mapping for W3O components with the key being the DOM element to mount
+   * the component to, this defines the DOM container element for svelte to attach the component */ containerElements?: Partial<ContainerElements>
+}

 type RecommendedInjectedWallets = {